BASTAcode/BASTA/docs/index.rst

 **Welcome to BASTA's documentation!**

-BASTA is a python-based fitting tool designed to determine properties of stars using a pre-computed grid of stellar models.
+BASTA is a Python-based fitting tool designed to determine properties of stars using a pre-computed grid of stellar models.
 It calculates the probability density function of a given stellar property based on a set of observational constraints defined by the user.